tom-howard/com2009/docs/course/assignment2/part-b/task3.md

 Make sure you [check for updates to the course repo](../../extras/course-repo.md#updating) to ensure that you have the most up-to-date version of this.

-Once again, this is just an *example* of what the real-world environment *could* look like:
+Once again, this is just an *example* of what the ~~real-world~~ ^^simulation^^ environment *could* look like:

-* Like the simulation, "rooms" will be constructed of wooden walls 180 mm tall, 10 mm thick and either 440 mm or 880 mm in length
+* "Rooms" will be constructed of 'wooden' walls 180 mm tall, 10 mm thick and either 440 mm or 880 mm in length
 * Each room will contain a cylindrical beacon of 200 mm diameter and 250 mm height
 * Rooms will be different shapes and sizes and in different locations (but there will always be four of them)
-* The robot might not necessarily be located at the same starting point as in the simulation, it could start *anywhere* in the arena
+* The robot might not necessarily be located at the same starting point as in the ^^example^^ simulation ^^above^^, it could start *anywhere*
-* Beacons will be the same shape, size and colour as those in the simulation (yellow, red, green and blue).
+* Beacons will be the same shape, size and colour as those in the ^^example^^ simulation (yellow, red, green and blue).

-    **But**: detecting colours is a lot harder in the real-world than it is in simulation, so you'll need to do a lot of testing on a real robot if you want to get this working robustly (you will have access to all the beacons during the lab sessions).
+    ~~**But**: detecting colours is a lot harder in the real-world than it is in simulation, so you'll need to do a lot of testing on a real robot if you want to get this working robustly (you will have access to all the beacons during the lab sessions).~~

 ## Details